Sunday, May 07, 2017

 Phase Two: Iron Man 3 - Thor: The Dark World - Captain America: The Winter Soldier - Guardians of the Galaxy - The Avengers: Age of Ultron - Ant-Man

-Phase Three: Captain America: Civil War - Doctor Strange - Spider-Man: Homecoming - Thor: Ragnarok - (Black Panther) - (The Avengers: Infinity Wars Pt.
-1) - (Ant-Man & the Wasp) - (Captain Marvel) - (The Avengers: Infinity Wars Pt.
+Phase Three: Captain America: Civil War - Doctor Strange - Spider-Man: Homecoming - Thor: Ragnarok - Black Panther - Avengers: Infinity War - (Ant-Man & the Wasp) - (Captain Marvel) - (The Avengers: Infinity Wars Pt.
 2)

 © thevoid99 2017